If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

-This theory goes so far as to say that in order to increase muscle mass you must be in a caloric surplus.
+This theory goes so far as to say that to increase muscle mass you must be in a caloric surplus.

-To group protein, fats and carbohydrates under the same title “calories” is the same as saying that in order to build a wall you need a “substance”.
+To group protein, fats, and carbohydrates under the same title “calories” is the same as saying that to build a wall you need a “substance”.

 The theory suggests that whatever you put into that substance doesn’t matter, a calorie is a calorie.
 That’s not true.